basarat/typescript-react/05 enzyme/README.md

 ***run the demo to show hello world***

-* We start off by installing just the dependencies for jest.
+* We start off by installing jest, types for jest, enzyme, types for enzyme, and an adator for enzyme for our react version.

 ```
-npm i jest @types/jest ts-jest -D
+npm i jest @types/jest ts-jest enzyme @types/enzyme enzyme-adapter-react-16 -D
 ```

 We configure jest using a simple `jest.config.js` file.